Palileo Brings Adds Depth At Outside Hitter, Setter Positions

 New head coach Andrew Palileo and senior outside hitter Courtney Windham preview the upcoming season.

-Head coach Andrew Palileo (paw-leh-lay-oh) arrives in Denton for his first season from Ohio State where he was an assistant coach for two years bringing an extensive resume of experience at the Big-10 and Pac-12 levels to the Mean Green.
+Palileo arrived in Denton from Ohio State where he was an assistant coach for two years bringing an extensive resume of experience at the Big-10 and Pac-12 levels to the Mean Green.
 His most recent head coaching position was at Washington State from 2008-2010.
 While in Pullman, Wash., Palileo took the Cougars to the NCAA tournament in 2009, their first trip in seven years.
 He also received the Pac-12 Coach of the Year award that same season.

 Before heading to Washington State, Palileo was head coach for seven years at South Dakota State where he gathered 154 wins and 86 losses.
 He was named the 2007 Summit League Coach of the Year, when the South Dakota State Jacks were the Summit League regular season and tournament champions and made the first trip in school history to the NCAA Championship Tournament that fall.
 Palileo's crew broke or tied 23 team or individual records during 2007.

 Prior to South Dakota State, Palileo was the head volleyball coach at Bethel University (St. Paul, Minn.), where he had an 85-53 record in four seasons, the best four-year mark in school history.
 While at Bethel, he produced eight first-team All-Conference players, a first-team All-American and two academic All-Americans.